 Yakult

-Climate change Materiality
+Climate change mitigation and adaptation Materiality

 Our approach

-Main initiatives
+Specific initiatives

 Yakult Group Environmental Vision